Free Promissory Note Template

-This is because witnessing usually adds more legitimacy to the signing of your debt note.
-It ensures that all parties are fully aware of what they are signing and that they agree fully to the terms of the contract.
+Witnessing adds more legitimacy to the signing of your debt note.
+It ensures all parties are fully aware of the contract terms and that they agree to them.

 Does a Promissory Note Need to be Notarized?

-No, promissory notes do not require notarized signatures.
-However, a lender or borrower can still choose to do this to add extra security and certainty to the signed document and ensure that it has the maximum legal enforceability possible.
+A lender or borrower can still choose to get the document notarized to add an extra layer of security and certainty to the signed document and maximize enforceability.

 What Makes a Promissory Note Invalid?

 Like most signed agreements and contracts, Promissory Notes must follow state and federal financial and legal regulations.
 Otherwise, they may be declared an invalid promissory note.

 Breaching usury laws, losing all copies of the note, including false or incorrect information, and being unable to prove legal ownership of the debt could nullify your agreement.